Department of Labor Logo United States Department of Labor

 Education

 Education requirements for medical equipment repairers vary, depending on a worker’s experience and area of specialization.
-However, the most common education is an associate’s degree in biomedical equipment technology or engineering.
-Those who repair less-complicated equipment, such as hospital beds and electric wheelchairs, may learn entirely through on-the-job training, sometimes lasting up to 1 year.
-Repairers who work on more sophisticated equipment, such as CAT scanners and defibrillators, may need a bachelor’s degree.
+Some workers obtain an associate’s degree in biomedical equipment technology or engineering.
+Others may enter the occupation with a high school diploma and learn through on-the-job training.

 Training

-New workers generally observe and help experienced repairers for 3 to 6 months to start.
+New workers observe experienced repairers for several months and provide help as needed.
 As they learn, workers gradually become more independent while still under supervision.

 Each piece of equipment is different, so medical equipment repairers must learn each one separately.
 In some cases, this requires studying a machine’s technical specifications and operating manual.
-Medical device manufacturers also may provide technical training.
+Medical device manufacturers and third-party vendors also may provide technical training.

 Licenses, Certifications, and Registrations